WizardPlatypus/more-wool-dying/README.md

 # Todo

-Advancements logic still need some work, but I am not willing to do anything about it for now.
+* Advancements logic still need some work, but I am not willing to do anything about it for now.
-The pack format that is used at the moment is probably outdated, but seems to work just fine, so I have not touched it either.
+* The pack format that is used at the moment is probably outdated, but seems to work just fine, so I have not touched it either.

+# How to use the datapack?

+Download this code as a zip archive and place it in the datapacks folder of your world...
+Done!